OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

 # Use

+The workflow is used through Spine-Toolbox, open it.
+If you are using zip-installation, you should see spinetoolbox.exe under the Spine-Toolbox folder.

 Open the OSeMOSYS-FlexTool project.
 ![open_project](./docs/open_project.png)

 Choose the OSeMOSYS-FlexTool folder
 ![choose_project](./docs/choose_project.png)

 This workflow assumes that the user has a functioning OSeMOSYS model.
-More specifically the text file input that is passed to the OSeMOSYS for solving.
+More specifically, the text file input that is passed to the OSeMOSYS for solving.
 The path to this file needs to be added to the OSeMOSYS_data dataconnection.

 1. Click `Osemosys_data`.
 Add file path by clicking the green plus symbol.
 Find your input file.